10 Creative Brands to Inspire Your Instagram Business Strategy

-A VSCO company, Artifact Uprising (@artifactuprising) edits their photos to have complementing color tones for the feed as a whole.
+A VSCO company, Artifact Uprising (@artifactuprising) edits their photos to have complimenting color tones for the feed as a whole.
 This helps them curate a feed that is harmonious and balanced.

 TIP: Use VSCO to edit your photos and save the exact steps you took to edit each photo.
-This way you can adjust the steps if you need on your photos, but also edit each photo in similar fashion to complement your entire feed.
+This way you can adjust the steps if you need to, but also edit each photo in a similar fashion to complement your entire feed.

 10. Split Your Photo into Multiple Posts